-Do not include consultant biographical sketches in the "Letters of Support" attachment, as consultant biosketches should be in the "Biographical Sketch" section.
+Do not include consultant biographical sketches in the "Letters of Support" attachment, as consultant biosketches should be in the "Biographical Sketch" section (see exception for SBIR/STTR Applications in the SBIR/STTR-specific instructions).

 Overall and Other Components: Unless specific instructions are provided in the NOFO, applicants have the option of including the "Letters of Support" attachment in the Overall Component, Other Components, or both.
 To avoid duplication, each letter should appear only once in the application.
 Letters that apply to the entire application (or to multiple components) should be presented in the Overall Component as a single PDF, while letters that apply only to a particular individual component should be presented in that component as a single PDF.